bermi/webdav-sync/README.md

 ### Development

-If you clone the repository or download a tarball from github you will need CoffeeScript.

-It can be installed via `brew install coffee-script` or `npm install coffee-script`.

 Simply execute `cake dev` to start continuous compilation.
 You may also want to run `npm link` so that whenever you call `require('webdav-sync')` it will always point to the current dev version.

 ### Change log